Michał Grażyński: Biography

 Between 1921 and 1926 Grażyński worked in state administration, studied law at the Jagiellonian University and graduated with the degree of Doctor of Law.
 During this time he also joined the "Zet" association, an elite political society with historical roots in the National League (Narodowa Demokracja), but after 1914 linked rather with Józef Piłsudski and future Sanacja.

 In 1926, when Piłsudski came to power (by a coup d'état of a part of the Polish army), Grażyński was appointed voivode of the Silesian Voivodeship.
 He served in this post till 1939.

 Grażyński was one of the prominent leaders of the Związek Naprawy Rzeczypospolitej (Union for Improvement of the Republic), which was the left wing of Sanacja.
 From 1930 to 1939 Grażyński was also President of Związek Harcerstwa Polskiego.
 He was awarded an honorary highest scout rank Honorowy Harcerz Rzeczypospolitej (Honorary Scout of the Republic), but never had been a Scoutmaster.

 In 1939 Grażyński fled to exile.
 Between 1943 and 1946 he served in the Polish Army and was promoted to the ranks of Major and Lieutenant-Colonel.
 From 1946 until 1960 he was President of Związek Harcerstwa Polskiego poza granicami Kraju (Polish Scouting Association in Exile).
-He died in London in 1965 of a traffic accident.
+He died in London in 1965 of a traffic accident and buried at the Putney Vale Cemetery.